 Sudbury School Paris is an anglophone democratic school which aims to empower children through freedom and personal responsibility.

-We’re a bilingual school de facto, in the sense that members are mostly either native anglophones or native francophones with a good level of English, with a few additional expatriates from other countries.
+We’re a bilingual school de facto, in the sense that members are mostly either native anglophones or native francophones with a good level of English, with some additional expatriates from other countries.
 However, unlike most “bilingual” schools, we do not strive to teach both languages.
 Informal exchanges are still likely to be held in either language.

 We have a capacity for up to 25 students of all ages (from 5 years old until they are ready to leave school), and a diverse team of staff available to help facilitate whatever activities students wish to pursue.
 We aim to equip our school as a dynamic and inspiring space with a range of materials at the students’ disposal.
 Free from scheduled lessons and curriculum, students decide for themselves how to organise their time and can fully immerse themselves in whatever passions and interests engage them.